 What if you can’t fix the problem?

 If after all that, you still get the error, then, it’s probably a problem with your server.
-In this case, your web hosting provider will never solve the problem, and I recommend moving your site to WP Engine, it’s a fully managed hosting for WordPress sites only.
+In this case, your web hosting provider will never solve the problem, and I recommend moving your site to this premium and super fast hosting, it’s a fully managed hosting for WordPress sites only.

-On the other side, I recommend InMotion Hosting or Liquid Web for any website and application.
+On the other side, I recommend InMotion Hosting for any website and application.
 They are professional hosting services with super fast servers that make everything better and error-free.
 You will forget the low quality services with your actual shared hosting, and things will be much better.

 Even, if you have something wrong in your blog files, the above hosting services will scan everything and correct issues automatically.
 At the same time, you get a manual verification service with the first host that works for your security and website speed.
 So, you should get the problem solved with them.